 Not everyone could afford to drink Madeira.
 In 1776, it was on the verge of becoming the English-speaking world's most expensive and exclusive wine.
 From Britain to its farthest-flung colonies in America and the Far East, Madeira was seen as the wine of wealth and discernment, and if you could afford to drink it, you did.

 Connoisseurs developed special relationships with the producers, ordering Madeira by the barrel, often to exacting standards.
-Madeiras that had first been to the East or West Indies were particularly coveted, and the longer they stayed the more valuable they became.
-Some of Christie's most successful early auctions were of the Madeiras of sea captains who'd just returned from the Indies with their prized wines.
+Madeiras that had first been to the East or West Indies were particularly coveted, and the longer they stayed, the more valuable they became.
+Some of Christie's most successful early auctions were of the Madeiras of sea captains who had just returned from the Indies with their prized wines.

 But there was a special affinity between Americans and Madeira.
 Because of special tax and legal treatment, Madeira was established in the early 1700s as the wine of the North American Colonies, and by 1776 we identified ourselves as Madeira drinkers.
 It was our wine.

-An anecdote that is documented relates to the 1803 dinner in New Orleans that celebrated the ratification of the Louisiana Purchase by France, Spain and the U.S. When the usual series of toasts came around, the ministers of each country were honored in series by being toasted with their country's wine: France with Champagne, Spain with Malaga and the United States with Madeira.
+A documented anecdote relates to the 1803 dinner in New Orleans that celebrated the ratification of the Louisiana Purchase by France, Spain, and the U.S. When the usual series of toasts came around, the ministers of each country were honored in series by being toasted with their country's wine: France with Champagne, Spain with Malaga, and the United States with Madeira.